microsoft/ebpf-for-windows/README.md

 Since a hypervisor doing such code integrity checks will refuse to accept code pages that aren't signed by a key that the hypervisor trusts, this does impact eBPF programs running natively.
-As such, when HVCI is enabled, eBPF programs work fine in interpreted mode, but not when using JIT compilation.
+As such, when HVCI is enabled, eBPF programs work fine in interpreted mode, but not when using JIT compilation because the JIT compiler does not have a key that the hypervisor trusts.
+And since interpreted mode is absent in release builds, neither mode will work on an HVCI-enabled production system.

+Instead, a third mode is also supported by eBPF for Windows, in addition to JIT compiled and interpreted modes.
+This third mode entails compiling eBPF programs into regular Windows drivers that can be accepted by HVCI.
+For more discussion, see the [Native Code Generation documentation](docs/NativeCodeGeneration.md).